How to Use the Budget Tool

 Adding Income

-In the Weekly View, scroll down to the Income section (green header).
+On the monthly worksheet, use the Income section (green header).
 To add income:

 1. Enter the source name (e.g., "Paycheck", "Freelance")